 While it is close to the pork loin, it is not the same.
 The tenderloin is much smaller and is cooked much differently.

-So if your "tenderloin" is over 2 pounds and more than 2 inches diameter, it is pork loin.
-Most pork tenderloins will not be close to 2 pounds and usually are about 1 1/2 inches diameter.
+So if your "tenderloin" is over 2 pounds and more than 2 inches in diameter, it is pork loin.
+Most pork tenderloins will not be close to 2 pounds and usually are about 1 ½ inches in diameter.

 This not a recipe for high-temperature cooking.
 You need to cook the meat and not burn the surface with the sugar coating.
 Also, I oiled the grill very well, and I had no sticking issues.

-You can skip the brine with a little lose in tenderness but not much since it is very tender anyways.
-Your choice.
+You can skip the brine with a little loss in tenderness but not much since it is very tender anyways—your choice.

 This uses a basic brine for pork of 2 cups water, 2 tablespoons salt, and 1 tablespoon sugar.
 You can brine for 1-4 hours.